QuaoarGH/coral/README.md

 ## Getting Started

 1. Download `index.html` and open it in your browser
-2. (Optional) Go to Settings → Advanced, and add a Gemini API key to enable responses
+2. Get a free Gemini key at [aistudio.google.com](https://aistudio.google.com/app/apikey)
-3. Get a free Gemini key at [aistudio.google.com](https://aistudio.google.com/app/apikey)
+3. Go to Settings → Advanced, and add a Gemini API key to enable responses
 4. Start chatting

 ## Customization